-Emerging Growth Company Status
+Emerging Growth Company and Smaller Reporting Company Status

 The condensed consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP") and reflect the financial position, results of operations, and cash flows of OrthoPediatrics Corp (the "Company," "we," "our" or "us").
 We qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act (the "JOBS Act").
 For as long as a company is deemed to be an emerging growth company, it may take advantage of specified reduced reporting and other regulatory requirements that are generally unavailable to other public companies.
+We also qualify as a "smaller reporting company," as such term is defined in Rule 12b-2 under the Exchange Act.
+To the extent that we continue to qualify as a smaller reporting company, after we cease to qualify as an emerging growth company, certain of the exemptions available to us as an emerging growth company may continue to be available to us as a smaller reporting company.
 The JOBS Act also provides that an emerging growth company can delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
-We have irrevocably elected not to avail ourselves of this exemption from new or revised accounting standards and, therefore, we will be subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.
+We have irrevocably elected not to avail ourselves of this exemption from new or revised accounting standards and, therefore, we are subject to the same new or revised accounting standards as other public companies that are not emerging growth companies.

-Summary of Statements of Operations for the Three Months Ended March 31, 2018 and 2017
+Summary of Statements of Operations for the Three and Nine Months Ended September 30, 2018 and 2017

-The following table sets forth our results of operations for the three months ended March 31, 2018 and 2017:
+The following table sets forth our results of operations for the three and nine months ended September 30, 2018 and 2017: